 Getting to Lone Pine Koala Sanctuary

-Lone Pine Koala Sanctuary is located 12km’s from the city at 708 Jesmond Road, Fig Tree Pocket
+Lone Pine Koala Sanctuary is located 12 km from the city at 708 Jesmond Road, Fig Tree Pocket

-- CAR: Located minutes from the Western Freeway so perfect for interstate travelers coming from the CBD or Airport by car.
-It is also approximately 20 minutes from Mt Coot-tha Botanical Gardens and Planetarium .
+- CAR: Located minutes from the Western Freeway, so perfect for interstate travellers coming from the CBD or Airport by car.
+It is also approximately 20 minutes from Mt Coot-tha Botanical Gardens and Sir Thomas Planetarium.

 - BUS: If you prefer to stick to the road and want to catch a bus then you will find buses in the CBD with bus number 430 from Queen Street Station and bus number 445 from Wickham Terrace stop 158.